-ICES 2014 advice to NASCO included a review of current state of stock complexes, and with reference to the southern stock complex (incorporation Irish river stocks) noted that:
+ICES 2015 advice to NASCO included a review of current state of stock complexes, and with reference to the southern stock complex (incorporating Irish river stocks) noted that:

-"The 1SW spawning stock in the southern NEAC stock complex has been at risk of suffering, or suffering, reduced reproductive capacity for most of the time-series (Figure 2), In contrast, the MSW stock was at full reproductive capacity for most of the time-series until 1997.
-After this point, however, the stock has generally been at risk of suffering, or suffering, reduced reproductive capacity.
-Of the two southern NEAC stock complexes only the 1SW complex was at full reproductive capacity in 2013" (ICES CM 2014/ACOM:09).
+"The 1SW spawning stock has been at risk of suffering reduced reproductive capacity or suffering reduced reproductive capacity for most of the time-series (Figure 2).
+In contrast, the MSW stock was at full reproductive capacity for most of the time-series until 1997.
+After this point, however, the MSW stock was either at risk of suffering reduced reproductive capacity or suffering reduced reproductive capacity.
+Both 1SW and MSW stock complexes were suffering reduced reproductive capacity in 2014."
+(CNL (15)8).